qilingframework/rtfd.io/docs/coverage.md

 ### Extending the framework to support additional coverage formats

-Currently the framework is only capable of omitting code coverage files which comply to the 'drcov' format used by the DynamoRIO [tool of the same name](https://dynamorio.org/dynamorio_docs/page_drcov.html).
+Currently the framework is only capable of omitting code coverage files which comform to the 'drcov' format used by the DynamoRIO [tool of the same name](https://dynamorio.org/dynamorio_docs/page_drcov.html).
 If you wish to extend the framework by adding support for new coverage formats, please follow these steps:

 - Create a new source module under the `coverage\formats` directory.